Optimal Cluster sizes for SQL Server on SSDs

 – are 64K still important?

-Lately, with the advance of SSDs, more and more administrators are wondering: Is the old rule to use a 64K Cluster size for SQL Server still applicable on today’s hard drives, especially SSDs or even Flash?
+Lately, with the advance of SSDs, more and more administrators are wondering: Is the old rule to use a 64K Cluster size (aka “File Allocation Unit size”) for SQL Server still applicable on today’s hard drives, especially SSDs or even Flash?
 And: Does it apply to all RAID-types equally?
 This summer I took some time to conduct some IO benchmarks on SSDs under different RAID configurations (RAID 0, RAID 10, RAID 50), of which I am now finally finding the time to share the results.

 First things first: Whenever you get recommendations from the internet, it is very unlikely that your system is configured identically.
 The drives I tested were HGST Ultrastar SSD800MH.B Enterprise MLC 12Gb/s SAS Solid-State Drives (HGST is subsidiary of Western Digital).